satinsiders/Manager-MAS/README.md

 ## Official Description

-The system operates with its own teacher account, which is manually paired with a student account on the SuperfastSAT platform.
-Once linked, the teacher can browse all available curricula from the student's profile, assign curricula that remain hidden until content is explicitly sent, and dispatch units measured in expected minutes to complete.
-After reviewing correctness and confidence ratings, the teacher decides whether to continue the current curriculum or assign a new one.
-When a student demonstrates mastery in a question type—typically through perfect accuracy across sufficient practice—the teacher progresses to a different question type.
+The system calls the SuperfastSAT teacher APIs directly, browsing curricula, assigning content, and dispatching units measured in expected minutes to complete.
+After reviewing correctness and confidence ratings returned by the platform, MAS decides whether to continue the current curriculum or assign a new one.
+When a student demonstrates mastery in a question type—typically through perfect accuracy across sufficient practice—the automation progresses to a different question type.

 To support this workflow, the system stores its own records for: